browserengineering/book/book/invalidation.md

 is on, if a long line is wrapped in the middle of a word), unicode handling, [bidirectional text](http://unicode.org/faq/bidi.html), and mixing text formatting with editing.
-So it's a good thing browsers implement all this complexity and hide it behind the `contenteditable` API!
+So it's a good thing browsers implement all this complexity and hide it behind `contenteditable`!
 :::

 [editing-hates-you]: https://lord.io/text-editing-hates-you-too/